sign-language-processing/sign-language-processing.github.io/src/index.md

 } -->

 #### Text-to-Gloss
-Text-to-gloss---an instantiation of sign language translation---is the task of translating between a spoken language text and sign language glosses.
+Text-to-gloss, an instantiation of sign language translation, is the task of translating between a spoken language text and sign language glosses.

 @zhao2000machine used a Tree Adjoining Grammar (TAG)-based system to translate English sentences to American Sign Language (ASL) gloss sequences.
-They parse the English text and simultaneously assemble an American Sign Language gloss tree, using Synchronous TAGs [@shieber1990synchronous;@shieber1994restricting], by associating the ASL elementary trees with the English elementary trees and associating the nodes at which subsequent substitutions or adjunctions can occur.
+They parsed the English text and simultaneously assembled an ASL gloss tree, using Synchronous TAGs [@shieber1990synchronous;@shieber1994restricting], by associating the ASL elementary trees with the English elementary trees and associating the nodes at which subsequent substitutions or adjunctions can occur.
 Synchronous TAGs have been used for machine translation between spoken languages [@abeille1991using], but this is the first application to a signed language.